Assistive Technology Department

 Laurie Bohannon, M.S., CCC-SLP, Senior Program Specialist- Assistive Technology

-Laurie Bohannon is an Assistive Technology Specialist for the North Coastal Consortium for Special Education.
+Laurie has been a speech-language pathologist for over 25 years and her area of specialty is with Assistive Technology (AT), including Augmentative and Alternative Communication (AAC), for students with moderate to extensive support needs and those with complex communication needs.
 She has a Master’s Degree in Communication Disorders and an Assistive Technology Specialty Certification from California State University, Dominguez Hills.
-She has been a speech-language pathologist for over 25 years and her area of specialty is with Assistive Technology (AT), including Augmentative and Alternative Communication (AAC), for students with moderate to extensive support needs and those with complex communication needs.
-She supports IEP teams in assessment, consultation/training, and implementation of AT and AAC in order to help students access their educational environment and communicate effectively.

 Denise Hernandez, MEd., Senior Program Specialist- Assistive Technology

-Denise Hernandez is an Assistive Technology Specialist for the North Coastal Consortium for Special Education.
+Denise has been an educator for over 20 years and has experience in both general and special education (grades K-12).
+During that time, she has supported students, teachers, parents, and administrators as a classroom teacher and later as a Program Specialist.
 She has a Master’s Degree in Education and received an Assistive Technology Certificate through Cal State Northridge.
-Denise has been an educator for over 15 years and has experience in both general and special education (grades K-12).
-During that time, she has supported students, teachers, parents, and administrators as a classroom teacher and later as a Program Specialist.
 Her area of specialty is academic access.

 Dawn Shirvanian, M.A., CCC-SLP, Senior Program Specialist - Assistive Technology

-Dawn Shirvanian is an Assistive Technology Specialist for the North Coastal Consortium for Special Education.
-As a speech-language pathologist for over 15 years, her specific area of specialty is Augmentative and Alternative Communication (AAC).
-She supports IEP teams in assessment, consultation/training, and implementation of AAC for students to better access their educational environment and communicate more effectively.
-She holds a Master’s Degree in Speech-Language Pathology from San Diego State University, Assistive Technology Certificate through Cal State Northridge, and is a RESNA certified Assistive Technology Professional (ATP).
+As a speech-language pathologist for over 20 years, Dawn's specific area of specialty is Augmentative and Alternative Communication (AAC) and physical access.
+She holds a master’s degree in Speech-Language Pathology from San Diego State University, her Assistive Technology Certificate through Cal State Northridge, and national AAC board specialty certification by the American Board of Augmentative and Alternative Communication.